 PCD Nominee Corporation ("PCDNC") is a wholly-owned subsidiary of Philippine Central Depository, Inc. ("PCD").
 The beneficial owners of such shares registered under the name of PCDNC are PCD's participants who hold the shares in their own behalf or in behalf of their clients.
 The PCD is prohibited from voting these shares; instead the participants have the power to decide how the PCD shares in Premium Leisure Corp. are to be voted.
-As of December 31, 2017, Banco De Oro - Trust Banking Group owns 2,003,480,000 shares, which represent 6.335% of the Company's outstanding capital stock.
+As of December 31, 2017, there are no participants of PCD who own more than 5% of the Company's outstanding capital.